Brand Analytics · Strategic Planning

 Perception Pillars (Constructs)

 Image statements are grouped into broader themes using factor analysis - typically three to five pillars that each capture a coherent dimension of brand equity.
-The model is built formatively: the statements drive the pillar, not the other way around.
-This is a critical technical distinction - it preserves causal direction.
+The statements drive the pillar, not the other way around - this preserves causal direction.

 Represented as ellipses in the path diagram